josh-tollefson/glucose/README.md

 The data shared in this repository is my own.
 I welcome other diabetics to clone this repo and use their own data to see whether this model works for them!

+Read about this project in more detail [here](https://josh-tollefson.github.io/2021-10-19-glucose-monitoring/)

 ### Running the Model
 Install requirements with
 ```